SAS Technical Support Services and Policies

 - Limited Support: This support level is provided for products that move outside of the five-year Standard Support time frame.
 Limited Support lasts until the product is retired, and it includes self-help resources only for previously identified issues.

-In addition to ensuring the latest technology and security for customers, this new support structure provides customers with a predictable date for when a product release moves to Limited Support.
+In addition to ensuring the latest technology and security for customers, this support structure provides customers with a predictable date for when a product release moves to Limited Support.
 This information enables customers to plan their software upgrades accordingly.

 Note: SAS is moving products that rely on Adobe Flash components to Limited Support on December 31, 2020.

-Activity by Technical Support Staff
+Activity by the Technical Support Team

 |Support for Executable Modules and Hot Fixes|